-If you find yourself in need of a VoIP (Voice over Internet Protocol) service and realize Google Voice isn’t ideal for your situation, we’ve outlined eight quality alternatives to consider in 2024.
+If you find yourself in need of a VoIP (Voice over Internet Protocol) service and realize Google Voice isn’t ideal for your situation, we’ve outlined eight quality alternatives to consider in 2025.

-We also dive into some key reasons businesses move onto Google Voice alternatives.
+We also dive into some key reasons businesses move on to Google Voice alternatives.

 The 8 best Google Voice alternatives